AliceRivi14/Assignment3/README.md

 Installing and running
 ----------------------

-In a terminale type the following commands:
+In a terminal type the following commands:
 ```bashscript
 $ sudo apt-get install ros-<your_ros_distro>-navigation
 $ sudo apt-get install ros-<your_ros_distro>-teleop-twist-keyboard